Editor's note: This post was updated on 3/9/2017.

 - Defined training paths and certification training packages make preparation more accessible and affordable.

 - SAS certified individuals can qualify for discounts on other SAS training.
+(US Only)

 - SAS certified individuals can be listed in the Directory of SAS Certified Professionals which can be easily accessed by employers to validate your credentials.